NatalieDouglas/4DEnVar/README.md

 # 4DEnVar
-Python code for implementing the 4DEnVar Data Assimilation method and examples of use
+Notes and Python code for implementing the 4DEnVar Data Assimilation method with examples of use